 Day 8: Stanjel – Lipica – Divaca (30 miles/48 km)

 First stop is at the lovely botanical garden in Sežana, then it’s on to the stud farm of Lipica, where you can visit these beautiful thoroughbred Lipizaner horses whose glistening white coats and gentle, graceful dancing have earned them a worldwide reputation.
 The history of the Lipica horses is closely linked to the Vienna riding school.
 Take a tour in a traditional carriage, watch them perform and visit them close up in their stables.
 This will be a day to remember.
 If you have the time for a couple of side-trips, you can also visit the unusual but very interesting War Museum set in the village tower of Lokev.

 Overnight in Divaca.

 Visit the castle, cathedral and Piazza Unita central square.
 Trieste was once part of Slovenia whilst under the rule of the Austrian monarchy.
 Relax with a cappuccino in the many old-fashioned cafes.
-Cycling along the coast there is time to stop for a gelato in old toen of Muggia or relax on one of many beaches.
-The daytrip ends in a climatic resort of Ankaran.
+The day trip ends in the town of Muggia.
+After a days cycling it's time to enjoy gelato in the old town center or relax on the beach.

-Easy trip.
 Cycling along the coastal path on new cycling path following former railway line.Enjoy great vistas of Slovene coast and Trieste Bay.
 A coffee stop in fashionable resort of Portorož is a must.
-There is also an optional side trip you could ride to the saltpans Seca (7 miles/11 km).
 The trip ends in the gorgeous Venetian little harbor village of Piran.